cube-drone/build-a-the-web-presentation/README.md

 When I first started building web applications, I tended towards very minimal framewoks, like flask for python, because their simple operation required very little learning on my part, and I could just slam code together until something interesting happened.

 Then I started to tend towards more more maximal frameworks like Codeigniter for PHP, Django for Python, or Ruby on Rails for...
-Ruby - because they were very complete and opinionated and I learned a lot from how they wanted me to structure my code.
+Ruby - because they were very complete and opinionated and I learned a lot from them about what components actually need to go into a full-fledged product.

 And.. now..
 I'm back to preferring very minimal frameworks because now I'm very opinionated about how I want my code to go together, and I'd rather build everything, myself, from the ground up.

 So...
 I don't know - spend some time learning about the different philosophies behind some of the different frameworks, try some out, see what you like.

 ### Routing and Request, Response
 The one feature that I have never, ever seen a a web application framework leave out is routing.
-It feels like the minimum thing a web application framework needs to be .... is routing.
+It feels like, almost, the minimum thing a web application framework needs to be .... is routing.

 As we covered a little earlier, the role of a web server is to take HTTP requests and turn them into HTTP responses - and so, the beating heart of a lot of application code is a table that looks kinda like this: